awsdocs/aws-cloud9-user-guide/doc_source/lambda-functions.md

 ![\[Choose run on the invoke tab\]](http://docs.aws.amazon.com/cloud9/latest/user-guide/images/console-lambda-run-api.png) **Note**
 If the API isn't connected to the function, a message appears that says an API Gateway trigger can't be found in the function's AWS SAM file\.
 To use this AWS SAM file to connect an API in API Gateway to the function, see the [AWS Serverless Application Model \(AWS SAM\)](https://github.com/awslabs/serverless-application-model) repository on GitHub\.
 If you invoke an API in API Gateway and then try to invoke the same code for its related function in Lambda with the same custom input data, you might get an error or the code might not run as expected\.
-For more information, see [Response Differences When Invoking a Lambda Function from API Gateway](#lambda-functions-vs-api-gateway)\.
+For more information, see [Response differences when invoking a Lambda function from API Gateway](#lambda-functions-vs-api-gateway)\.

 The invoke tab contains two panes:
 + The **Test payload** pane displays settings and any custom input data that was supplied for the API\.